- Find Help

 - Contact Us

 IN CRISIS OR NEED SUPPORT?
 Call Here 24/7 anytime!
 1-844-437-3247 here247.ca

 Thinking about suicide?
 9-8-8 is here to help.
 Call or text 9-8-8 toll-free, anytime.
 English and French.

 Visit our provincial websites

-If you have any questions or concerns related to your privacy and CMHA WW, please contact our privacy and risk officer, Anna Tersigni at email@example.com or 1-844-CMHA WW3 (2642-993) ext.
+If you have any questions or concerns related to your privacy and CMHA WW, please contact our Chief Privacy Officer, Anna Tersigni at email@example.com or 1-844-CMHA WW3 (2642-993) ext.
 2011.

 Your personal health information may contain information about:

 CMHA WW may collect, use or disclose your health information for the following reasons:

 Your health care provider requires your express consent to share your PHI with third parties.
 You can request copies of parts and/or all of your health record for purposes other than healthcare, such as your lawyer, or an application for short or long term disability.